In a recent post, we looked at the advantages of free movement of labour. But, what about the problems which might arise from free movement of labour?

 However, this is complicated.

-- Firstly, migrants create more demand in the economy, compensating for increase in supply.
+- Firstly, migrants create more demand in the economy, compensating for the increase in supply.
 They also are net contributors to the government budget.
 It also depends on the skills of migrants.

 - A Bank of England study found that net migration had little or no discernible impact on wages.
 However, the effect was most noticeable amongst semi/unskilled workforce.
 (Bank of England report – immigration on wages)